intel/ai-reference-models/Contribute.md

 # Contributing to the Model Zoo for Intel® Architecture

-## Adding benchmarking scripts for a new TensorFlow model
+## Adding scripts for a new TensorFlow model

 ### Code updates